How to Grow, Care and Propagate Million Hearts Plant (Dischidia ruscifolia)

 Dischidia ruscifolia Common Problems

-Million Hearts Plant (Dischidia ruscifolia) problems include plant death, dropping leaves, leaf spots, shrivelled leaves, yellow leaves, rotting, leggy growth, pests and diseases among others.
+Million Hearts Plant (Dischidia ruscifolia) problems include plant dying, dropping leaves, leaf spots, shrivelled leaves, yellow leaves, rotting, leggy growth, pests and diseases among others.
 Keep reading for more on these problems, their remedies and solutions.

 Plant dying

 Million Hearts Plant may be dying due to a number of reasons like root-rot disease, overwatering, underwatering, overfeeding, incorrect temperature, pests, diseases among other.
-Read more on 11 Reasons Why Dischidia Plant is Dying and How to Fix Them

 Yellowing leaves

 Million Hearts Plant leaves may turn yellow due to overwatering, underwatering, little light, cold drafts, pests and underfeeding among other reasons.
-Check out our post on 12 Reasons for Million Hearts Plant Yellowing Leaves and their Remedies

 Elongated (leggy) stems